appwrite/demos-for-functions/python/generate-gdpr-export/README.md

-# 📷 Object Detection using Cloudmersive Vision API
+# 📷 GDPR Export Function
-A sample Python Cloud Function for exporting doctuments to csv format and saving it to the user storage.
+A sample Python Function for exporting documents to csv format and saving it to the user storage.

 ## 📝 Environment Variables
 Add the following environment variables in your Cloud Functions settings.